Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Dodgers

-After going 0-for-4 in his most recent game, Lourdes Gurriel Jr. and the Arizona Diamondbacks take on the Los Angeles Dodgers (who will hand the ball to Clayton Kershaw) at 9:40 PM ET on Friday.
+The Arizona Diamondbacks and Lourdes Gurriel Jr., who went 0-for-3 with an RBI last time out, battle Noah Syndergaard and the Los Angeles Dodgers at Chase Field, Saturday at 8:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Dodgers.
+He had a hitless performance in his previous game (0-for-3 with an RBI) against the Dodgers.

 Lourdes Gurriel Jr. Game Info & Props vs. the Dodgers